 Batch, shaping top braces and gluing cleats

-I used my Go-bar jig to glue cleats over cracks in the guitar tops.
-I use small wooden blocks lined with a piece of 4 mm Yoga mat as a caul.
-This step is one of the reasons why I made my Go-bar jig, you can glue without problems anywhere in the top.
-Almost all the cleats ended up in the “blues guitar” :-)
+Used my Go-bar jig to glue team patches over cracks in the lids.
+Uses small wooden blocks lined with a piece of 4 mm Yoga mat as a counter.
+This part is one of the reasons why I made my Go-bar jig, you can easily glue anywhere in the lid.
+Almost all the pieces ended up in the "blues guitar" 🙂

 Another detail is to glue small birch stop blocks on the end of the top braces.
 Takes longer than you want.